Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Analyze the state space "universe" of a CSL policy.'
-It specifies the exact resource (CSL policy state space) and verb (analyze), and distinguishes it from siblings like 'explain_policy', 'simulate_policy', and 'tla_verify' by focusing on structural analysis rather than explanation, simulation, or verification.
+The description clearly states the tool analyzes the state space 'universe' of a CSL policy, which is a specific verb and resource.
+It distinguishes from siblings like 'explain_policy' and 'tla_verify' by focusing on structural analysis of the state space.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.